 Point values of problems are noted in the previous section.
-An individual's aggregate score is the sum of his or her scores on the individual round and theme round, for a maximum of 120 points.
-The top scorers in the individual and theme rounds will be recognized, and the top ten overall scorers will receive prizes.
+An individual's aggregate score is the sum of his or her scores on the Speed round and Accuracy round, for a maximum of 300 points.
+The top scorers in the Speed and Accuracy rounds will be recognized, and the top ten overall scorers will receive prizes.

 The top three teams in the team and guts rounds will be recognized.
-In addition, the top five overall teams will be recognized, whose aggregate scores will be calculated in the following way: The top four scores among team members on each of the individual and theme rounds will be added, and multiplied by 1.25.
-This will be added to the team's guts round score and 1.5 times the team round score, for a maximum of 1200 points.
-Note that prize distribution is subject to change and will be finalized closer to the day of the competition
+In addition, the top five overall teams according to sweepstakes will be recognized.
+Note that prize distribution is subject to change and will be finalized closer to the day of the competition.

 In general, ties will not be broken.
 In the case of a tie that affects the distribution of prizes, one party will receive the prize and the other will receive an equivalent prize by mail after the competition.